Four-acceleration

 strengths and solenoidal vectors of all the acting fields over the volume of a

 typical particle at its location.
-In fact, averaging is performed by using the
+In fact, averaging is performed by using

 often used.

-In many cases, the dependences of the
+In many cases, dependences of fields

-in the concept of general field and covariant theory of gravitation,
+in the system, but distribution of the particles’ four-velocity is unknown.
+Then, in the concept of general field and covariant theory of gravitation,

-in the article equation of vector field
+the article equation of vector field may

-may be required:
+be required: [5]

 1) The equation for calculating the metric:

-where is the Ricci tensor, is the scalar curvature, is the gravitational
+where is Ricci tensor,

-condition of the cosmological constant is used.
+cosmological constant is used.

 2) The acceleration field equations for calculating

-the vectors and as the components of the acceleration tensor :
+as components of acceleration tensor

-where is the mass four-current, is the acceleration field constant.
+where is mass four-current,

 Sometimes it is easier to use first the wave equation

-to calculate the four-potential of the acceleration field
+to calculate the four-potential of acceleration field

-3) The equation of motion (1), if typical
+3) The equation of motion (1), if

-particles of the system are considered as solid particles.
+typical particles of the system are considered as solid particles.

 respectively: